kashaudhan/Auction/README.md

 written at the beginning.
 3. Once the  `auctionEnd()` method is invoked it cannot be called again.
 This is checked by the flag auctionAlive which is set to false, when once invoked.

+#### FAQ

+* __How do I use this with the EthereumJS TestRPC?__

+    It's as easy as modifying the config file!
+[Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
+Depending on the port you're using, you'll also need to update line 16 of `src/js/app.js`.